 |Smith & Wesson New Model 3|

-Besides being the last single action pistol that Smith & Wesson ever came out with, the Smith & Wesson New Model 3 was considered their perfected single action.
-It was top break revolver, only slightly smaller and lighter than previous models.
+Besides being the last single-action pistol that Smith & Wesson ever came out with, the Smith & Wesson New Model 3 was considered their perfected single action.
+It was a top-break revolver, only slightly smaller and lighter than previous models.
 Because it was smaller and lighter, it was more concealable.
 They kept it in the .44 Russian cartridge.

 Yes, I have heard the New Model 3 referred to as the "New Model 3 American."
 Why would someone call it such?
 Well, that has to do with the fact that the New Model 3 design returned to the original Smith & Wesson American barrel latch system.
 Most agree that that change was because Smith & Wesson wanted to stop paying royalties to George W. Schofield for the "Schofield" latch design.
 The New Model 3 was the most popular revolver of the later frontier era.

 In fact, according to records, more Smith & Wesson New Model 3's were made than Colt Single Action Army pistols during the 19th century -- though the majority went to foreign military contracts.

 Among Lawmen and Outlaws

 The standard barrel length was 6.5".
 But as the desire for shorter barrels were in demand by lawmen around the country, many Schofields were purchased as surplus by distributors and they had the barrels shortened to 5" and refinished in nickel.
 Nice concealability and faster to get it into play when needed.